DigiMatChem/DigiMatChem.github.io/_team/George.md

 # Awards

+- **2024:** One of 100 Selected "Most Important" Scientists 2024 in Berlin by the newspaper "Tagesspiegel", "Die 100 wichtigsten Köpfe der Berliner Wissenschaft 2024"
 - **2024:** ERC Starting Grant, Funding of 1.5 Million EUR for five years.
 - **2023:** [Werner von Siemens Ring Stiftung Award for Young Scientists](https://siemens-ring.de/juwi23-george)
 - **2021:** Falling Walls Finalist "Breakthrough of the Year" in the Category "Physical Sciences".